chinchalinchin/elara/src/source/02_research/00_palindromes.rst

 In natural language, this theorem can be stated as follows: Perfect Palindromes are a subset of the Invertible Sentences in a Corpus.

+Proof:

+Assume ζ ∈ PP.  This means ζ is a Perfect Palindrome, so by Definition 3.1.3, ζ = inv(ζ).

+Sentence in Corpus: Since ζ is a Perfect Palindrome, it is also a Sentence, and therefore belongs to the Corpus C:sub:L (by Definition 2.1.2).

+Inverse in Corpus:  Because ζ = inv(ζ) and ζ ∈ C:sub:L, it follows that inv(ζ) ∈ C:sub:L.

+Invertible Sentence: By Definition 2.2.2 (Invertible Sentences), since inv(ζ) ∈ C:sub:L, this means ζ ∈ K.

+Therefore, if ζ ∈ PP, then ζ ∈ K. This implies PP ⊂ K. ∎

+Explanation:

+The proof demonstrates that if a Sentence is a Perfect Palindrome (meaning it's its own inverse), then it must also be an Invertible Sentence (meaning its inverse is in the Corpus).
+This is because the Sentence being equal to its inverse directly satisfies the condition for being an Invertible Sentence.

 (TODO: Need to prove this with the definition of invertible sentences, since perfect palindromes are defined as the class of sentences which are their own inverses.)

 **Theorem 3.1.4** ∀ ζ ∈ C:sub:`L`: ζ ∈ PP → (∀ α ∈ W:sub:`ζ`: α ∈ I)